revue-org/revue/docs/website/docs/report/design/bounded-contexts.md

 - *SecurityRuleModified*: sent when a security rule is modified
 - *SecurityRuleEnabled*: sent when a security rule is enabled
 - *SecurityRuleDisabled*: sent when a security rule is disabled
+- *SecurityRuleViolation*: sent when a security rule is violated
+- *AnalyzingStarted*: sent when the system starts analyzing a video stream
 - *ObjectDetected*: sent when an object is detected in a video frame
+- *AnomalyDetected*: sent when an anomaly is detected
+- *AnomalyStored*: sent when an anomaly is stored

 ## Location